 “This place is pretty interesting, huh?”
 Renjun asks, and you can clearly hear how nervous he truly is.

 “It’s kind of creepy if you ask me,” you say warily, snacking on cookies to keep calm.
-You sigh and leave back against one of the closer tombstones, ‘I should stop worrying, we’ll be fine.
+You sigh and lean back against one of the closer tombstones, ‘I should stop worrying, we’ll be fine.
 It’s just a night of fun like normal,’ you thought.

 “Here, let me help!” you laugh at him and take the majority of the sticks from him.
 “Why do you always try to carry everything yourself,” you scold.
 Sicheng pouts, opening his mouth to speak when a scream cuts him off.
 You both drop your sticks and turn to look at each other in shock.